piazzai/user-overrides.js/README.md

-> **2025-10-31 Notice**
-> Having switched from Firefox and Thunderbird to [Mullvad Browser](https://mullvad.net/en/browser) and Evolution, this repository is no longer maintained.
-Override files are still expected to work, but some preferences may be deprecated.

 # user-overrides.js

 These are my own configuration overrides for Firefox and Thunderbird, to be loaded on top of the [arkenfox user.js](https://github.com/arkenfox/user.js/) and HorlogeSkynet's [thunderbird-user.js](https://github.com/HorlogeSkynet/thunderbird-user.js/).
 Before using these overrides, please make sure to read and understand the wikis available in the upstream project repos.